Sneha1234-sne/-PRODIGY_SD_01-/README.md

-# -PRODIGY_SD_01-
+# PRODIGY_SD_01
-##A temperature conversion program, that converts Celsius to Fahrenheit and kelvin and present the converted values as outputs.##
+"A temperature conversion program, that converts Celsius to Fahrenheit and kelvin and present the converted values as outputs."" def convert_temperature():
-def convert_temperature():
     # Prompt user for input temperature and unit
     temp = float(input("Enter the temperature: "))